VgReborn/Address-Book-Template-Code/README.md

 # Documentation

 ### Core Files
-There is a folder named "Core Files" that holds the important scripts needed to run the program overall
+There is a folder named "Core Files" that holds the important scripts needed to run the program

 - AddressBook.cs
 - CheckFile.cs